Towards Generalized Certified Robustness with Multi-Norm Training: Experiment

 \textbf{Time cost of CURE.} The extra training costs of GP are small, taking $6,24,82$ seconds using a single NVIDIA A40 GPU on MNIST, CIFAR-10, and TinyImageNet datasets (Table~\ref{table:runtime-ours}), respectively.
 Compared with the total training cost of \textbf{CURE-Scratch}, it only accounts for $\sim 6\%$ of the total cost.
-For runtime comparison of different methods, we have a complete runtime analysis (Table~\ref{table:runtime-mnist}) in Appendix~\ref{runtime} for the MNIST experiment.
-We observe that \textbf{CURE-Joint} has around two times the cost of other methods. \textbf{CURE-Finetune} has the smallest time cost per epoch, which shows the efficiency of our proposed techniques.
+For runtime comparison of different methods with the same number of training epochs, we have a complete runtime analysis (Table~\ref{table:runtime-mnist}) in Appendix~\ref{runtime} for the MNIST experiment. \textbf{CURE-Joint} has the largest cost among all methods. \textbf{CURE-Scratch} has a small extra time cost than \textbf{CURE-Max}, showing our proposed techniques have little additional cost.

 \textbf{Limitations.} For $l_2$ certified training, we use a $l_\infty$ box instead of $l_2$ ball for bound propagation, which leads to more over-approximation and the potential loss of precision.
-Also, we notice drops in clean accuracy in both training from scratch and fine-tuning with \textbf{CURE} methods.
-In some cases, union accuracy improves slightly but clean accuracy and single $l_p$ robustness reduce.
-Both BA and GP techniques lead to a slight decrease in clean accuracy on experiments of three datasets.
-There is no negative societal impact of this work.
+Also, we notice drops in clean accuracy when training with \textbf{CURE} methods.
+BA and GP techniques lead to a slight decrease in clean accuracy in experiments.
+Further, our work does not claim to achieve universal certified robustness, but takes a step toward it by showing that multi-norm training offers broader certified robustness than single-norm or geometric-certified models (Table~\ref{tab:geo2multi}).